- Gemini Home

 - The summit observer may be a staff scientist or a member of the Science Operations Specialists group.
 They are trained in the use of the instrument but you should not assume that they are familiar with your science.

 - The summit observer must not be asked for advice on observing technique or data reduction.
-Such enquiries, along with questions about Phase I and II preparation, should be directed first to the NGOs
+Such enquiries, along with questions about Phase I and II preparation, should be directed first to your NGO.

 - The summit observer is empowered to ensure that an eavesdropping session does not interfere with the nightly queue plan.
 If, for example, the queue plan states that your observation must stop and some defined time in order to get onto a high-priority observation in the queue, they will stop it at that time.

 - If you are not content with any of the above as it pans out in any given eavesdropping session, you should contact the Head of Science Operations.
 Debates with the summit observer are not permitted.

 Here we give a brief description of the summit observing process.

 Two people are typically present at the summit: one runs the telescope, the other runs the science program.
 Eavesdropping adds you.
 The observing process you are joining in with is described below; the call you receive will normally have gone out between 15 and 30 minutes before the first of these steps.